 Heading home to the Czech league (and skating in the Olympics?) remains an option.
 Hanging up the blades is not.

-Jeremy Roenick spoke up for his contemporary on July 8.
+Jeremy Roenick went to bat for his contemporary in early July 8.

 Everywhere I look,I read:all FA getting calls from10-12teams.
 Me0 calls.On the contrary,I’m trying to call them,and no ones picking up.